Lvmingjie/RNA-Seq-validation/README.md

 This algorithm (HR-RTPCR_RNA-Seq_Comparison.sh) is a collection of 7 small bash shell scripts that associate HR-RTPCR data with a transcriptome previously quantified with SALMON.

-Description of the individual scripts (modules):

-Module 1 : Blast generates a transcriptome database with the transcriptome supplied in fasta format; The primers sequence are blasted (blastn) to the previous database;

-Module 2 :

-Module 3 :

-Module 4 :

-Module 5 :

-Module 6 :

-Module 7 :

 # Tools and steps needed before running the algorithm:

 Before running the HR-RTPCR_RNA-Seq_Comparison.sh algorithm was necessary to run SALMON, a pseudo alignment tool (algorithm tested with SALMON version 0.8.2).
 We aligned each of our RNA-Seq read samples to the reference transcriptome (transcriptome.fasta file) after index generation.
 Each SALMON output sample must be in a individual folder, line 29 of the algorithm contains the path to the folder where the samples are.